-Walnut wood is often chosen for office furniture and formal furniture because of the hardness of the wood and the executive appearance of the wood.
-Walnut wood has a smooth finish, and it is often stained a little darker or natural to compliment the natural dark color of the wood.
+Walnut is often chosen for office furniture and formal furniture because of the hardness of the wood and the executive appearance of the wood.
+Walnut has a smooth finish, and it is often stained a little darker or more natural to complement the natural dark color of the wood.

-The wood is complex, but it is also bendy, making it easy to work with.
-The hardness of the wood also allows for constant use of the furniture, and with the proper treatment of the wood, furniture pieces will last a long time.
+The wood is complex but also bendy, making it easy to work with.
+The hardness of the wood also allows for constant use of the furniture, and with proper treatment, furniture pieces will last a long time.
 Because the wood is hard, it will readily take to any treatment and will not need a lot of maintenance.

 Can Walnut Wood be Used for Flooring?

-Most Walnut species of wood offer a dark color, and it is a tough wood.
-The hardness of the wood will be perfect for flooring with high traffic, but at the same time, hardwood like Walnut wood is challenging to work with.
+Most Walnut wood species offer a dark color, and it is a tough wood.
+The hardness of the wood will be perfect for flooring with high traffic, but at the same time, hardwood like Walnut is challenging to work with.

 The hardness of the wood makes it difficult to saw and sand.
 Due to this reason, the price for installing Walnut floors will be significantly higher.
 The price will be worth it in the long run as the floors will last for years and will not dent or scratch easily.